 - To develop self-care strategies and routines

-Parent Coaching is offered as 50-minute private sessions (in person, or virtual).
+Parent Coaching Fee: $150 per 50-minute session (in person, or virtual).
 Additional follow-up sessions are available as needed.
-To learn more about Parent Coaching Services, follow this link.
+Aspire coaching services are not psychotherapy.
+Learn more about Parent Coaching Services (PDF).